Finance (FINC)

 FINC 300 Integrated Core: Finance (3 credits)

-Corequisite(s): MGMT 300, MKTG 300 and INFO 300.
 Prerequisite(s): BUGN 280 may be taken as prerequisite or corequisite; and ACCT 201 or ACCT 204.
-Restriction(s): Business Administration majors and minors and Accounting majors only.
+Restriction(s): Business Administration majors and minors, Business Analytics majors and minors, Accounting majors, Economics majors with Asset Management concentration, and Finance minors only.
 This course is an introduction to the concepts of corporate finance and its interrelationship with operations, marketing and management.
 Students will review the content of financial statements, and the implications of the widely used financial ratios.
 The content of the course is centered on the time value of money relationship and its application to security valuation and capital budgeting decisions.
 The students will also be introduced to financial planning, working capital management, capital structure policy, the capital acquisition process, and payout policy.
 Special fee.

 FINC 318 Introduction to Financial Planning (3 credits)